sergiocollado/potpourri/Notes_on_linux.md

 <hr>

-In the case there are reference to several of the previous chapters, those references are indicated within a parenthesis, ie:
+In the case there are references to several of the previous chapters, those references are indicated within a parenthesis, ie:

 swapoff(8) and swapoff(2)